jbogard/ddd-theory-and-practice-workshop-exercises/exercise-3.md

 The purpose of this exercise is to extend the newly added `Weight` attribute to the cart.
 Because of the distributed nature of this system, it's a bit trickier than it seems.

+When modeling subdomains after business flows, it often comes with a side effect of "duplicating" data as the information flows from subdomain to subdomain.
+However, just because this data has the same value does not imply it has the same meaning.

 ### Step 1: Modify the CatalogItem models

 The `CatalogItem` entity already contain the `Weight` field, but it's not exposed in the APIs used by Cart.